Subscribe to email updates

 Archive for 'Archives I'

-Posted by Marie Maxwell on March 15, 2012, under Archives I, Civil Records, Reference, The Process.
+Posted by Guest Blogger on April 30, 2013, under Archives I, Civil Records, History, Policy and Procedures, Reference, Researchers, The Process.

 Have you ever considered a career in archival work?
 This week, we’re publishing a two-part post by Dr. Greg Bradsher remembering one of NARA’s archivists.
 The National Archives and Records Administration has been very fortunate to have among its ranks many “giants” of the archival profession.
 It has also had its share of interesting characters.
 Leonard […]

 Posted by Guest Blogger on April 29, 2013, under Archives I, Civil Records, History, Outside NARA, Reference, Researchers, The Process.